thiagoricci/bjj-gym-management/.kilocode/rules/memory-bank/product.md

     - Visual representation of BJJ belt ranks (White to Black) to easily identify student levels.
 6.  **Academy Settings:**
     - **Profile Management:** Update academy name, logo, and address.
-    - **Timezone Configuration:** Set the academy's timezone to ensure accurate date and time displays for all users, regardless of their location.
+    - **Timezone Configuration:** Set the academy's timezone to ensure accurate date and time displays.
+    - **Stripe Connect:** Connect a Stripe account to receive payouts from student memberships.
+    - **Account Security:** Manage email and password.
+    - **Danger Zone:** Options to delete the account and organization.
+7.  **Platform Administration:**
+    - **Admin Dashboard:** A dedicated view for the platform owner to see all registered gyms and their Stripe connection status.